OriolCS2/Easing-and-splines-for-cameras-and-UI/docs/index.md

 # Introduction to Splines
 In mathematics, a spline is a piecewise function defined by polynomials.
 This functions are usually used in programming because of the simplicity of their construction, their ease and accuracy of evaluation.
+## Easing Functions
+These functions as its name says, are simplified functions that help to resolve difficult functions and their result is really accurated.
+These will give us the chance to use splines with a really easy method.
+They depend on four parameters:

+* **Current Time (t):** Time that has passed since the spline started.
+* **Initial Value (b):** In our case, the initial position of the element that we want to move.
+* **Final Value (c):** In our case, the final position we want to have our element at the end of the spline.
+* **Duration (d):** The time we want to complete the spline.